 - 1 cup finely shredded cabbage, purple or green

-- Preheat oven to 400 and cut wonton strips (or egg roll wrappers) into small triangles.
+- Preheat oven to 400 degrees F (204 C) and cut wonton strips (or egg roll wrappers) into small triangles.

-- Spray chips lightly with olive or canola oil, sprinkle with sea salt and arrange on a foil-lined baking sheet in a single layer making sure they don't touch.
+- Spray chips lightly with olive or avocado oil, sprinkle with sea salt and arrange on a foil-lined baking sheet in a single layer making sure they don’t touch.

 - Bake for 6 minutes or until light golden brown.
 Set aside.